deepesdl/dataset-spec/README.md

 The temporal dimension of a data variables should be named `time`.
 It should be the variable’s outermost dimension.
-A corresponding coordinate named `time` must exists and the [CF Conventions on the Time Coordinate] must be applied.
+A corresponding coordinate named `time` must exist and the [CF Conventions on the Time Coordinate] must be applied.
 For datasets generated within DeepESDL, it is recommended to use the unit `seconds since 1970.01.01`.